farzadj/spotify-recommender/README.md

 You can deploy this app for free via Streamlit Community Cloud:

-1.Push this repo to GitHub.
+1. Push this repo to GitHub.

-2.Go to Streamlit Cloud → "New app"
+2. Go to Streamlit Cloud → "New app"

-3.Select the repository and spotify_recommender_app_extended.py as the entry point.
+3. Select the repository and spotify_recommender_app_extended.py as the entry point.

 ---
 ## 📦 Dependencies
-streamlit
-pandas
-scikit-learn
-numpy
+streamlit, pandas, scikit-learn, numpy

 ---
 ## 🙋‍♂️ Author